-The English beam originally referred more broadly to a tree or post; use of the word in reference to a living, growing tree later dropped out of the language, and now it generally refers to a heavy timber used in construction, or a steel I-beam (named after the shape of its cross section, not after the first-person pronoun).
+The English beam originally referred more broadly to a tree or post; use of the word in reference to a living, growing tree later dropped out of the language, and now it generally refers to a heavy timber used in construction, or a steel I-beam (named after the shape of its cross section).
 We usually picture the biblical ‘beam in the eye’ as something like a log, in contrast to the ‘mote’ in another's eye.
 But there's another kind of eye-beam.

 How many we see in the street, or sit with in church, whom, though silently, we warmly rejoice to be with!
 Read the language of these wandering eye-beams.
 The heart knoweth.Emerson also brought an eyebeam into his poem on ‘The Sphinx’ (first published in 1841).
 C.S.
-Peirce was fond of quoting lines from this poem in a variety of contexts.
+Peirce quoted lines from this poem in a variety of contexts.
 Here's an example from one of his manuscripts on phaneroscopy:

 … although the entire consciousness at any one instant is nothing but a feeling, yet psychology can teach us nothing of the nature of feeling, nor can we gain knowledge of any feeling by introspection, the feeling being completely veiled from introspection, for the very reason that it is our immediate consciousness.
 Possibly this curious truth was what Emerson was trying to grasp — but if so, pretty unsuccessfully — when he wrote the lines,The point here is that our immediate awareness cannot be an object of our immediate awareness.
 But Peirce was already quoting Emerson's poem to make this point 40 years earlier, in his Lowell Lectures of 1866.
 He incorporated the eyebeam into his argument that a person is a sign, because he means something, yet is unaware of his own meaning.
 Like a symbol, he both denotes and connotes, i.e. has both breadth and depth (see Chapter 10):The old Sphinx bit her thick lip —But whatever he may have meant, it is plain enough that all that is immediately present to a man is what is in his mind in the present instant.
 His whole life is in the present.
 But when he asks what is the content of the present instant, his question always comes too late.
 The present has gone by, and what remains of it is greatly metamorphosed.